Lucsantosg/CloudLogAnalysis/vm/logging_vm_ov.md

 The {{site.data.keyword.loganalysisshort}} service provides additional plans that allow you to store logs in Log Collection for as long as you require.
 For more information about the price of each plan, see [Service plans](/docs/services/CloudLogAnalysis/log_analysis_ov.html#plans).

-You can configure a log retention policy that you can use to define the number of days that you want to keep logs in Log Collection.
+* You can configure a log retention policy that you can use to define the number of days that you want to keep logs in Log Collection.
 For more information, see [Log Retention policy](/docs/services/CloudLogAnalysis/log_analysis_ov.html#policies).
+* You can delete logs manually by using the Log Collection CLI or the API.

 ## Log search
 {: #log_search}

-By default, you can use Kibana to search up to 500 MB of logs per day in {{site.data.keyword.Bluemix_notm}}.
+By default, you can use Kibana to search up to 500 MB of logs per day in the {{site.data.keyword.Bluemix_notm}}.

 {{site.data.keyword.loganalysisshort}} service provides multiple plans.
 Each plan has different log search capabilities, for example, the *Log Collection* plan allows you to search up to 1 GB of data per day.
 For more information about the plans, see [Service plans](/docs/services/CloudLogAnalysis/log_analysis_ov.html#plans).